Rayden98/chat_with_Elon_Musk_using_BlenderBot_in_HuggingFace_transformers/README.md

 # Chat with Elon Musk using BlenderBot (Hugging Face Transformers)

-This repository demonstrates how to use **BlenderBot**, a state-of-the-art conversational AI model from **Hugging Face Transformers**, to simulate a chat with Elon Musk.
+This project demonstrates how to use **BlenderBot**, a state-of-the-art conversational AI model from **Hugging Face Transformers**, to simulate a chat with Elon Musk.
 The model is capable of generating context-aware and human-like responses, making it an engaging AI-powered chatbot.

 ## Features
 ✅ **Pre-trained Conversational AI** – Uses **BlenderBot**, a powerful open-domain chatbot model.